 That was then, though.
 Now Volkswagen is leaving no stone unturned in the race to win sales in the world of SUVs, and in particular electric SUVs.
 This, the ID.5, is not just the firm's first electric coupe-SUV but its first coupe-SUV in general.
-But is VW a bit late to the party and does the new ID.5 impress?
-We grabbed the keys to a pre-production GTX prototype, finished in garish camouflage, to find out.

 The sloping roofline doesn’t impact too much on interior space, either.
 While there’s noticeably less headroom than the family-friendly ID.4, there’s still plenty of it, and VW has been clever with the packaging.
 Six-foot passengers can slide the rear seats forwards ahead of where the roof really starts to steeply drop down, meaning their heads don’t brush the roof too much.
-And thanks to the ID.5’s long wheelbase, even when the seats are slid forwards, there’s still plenty of kneeroom.
+And thanks to the ID.5’s long wheelbase, even when the seats are slid forwards, there’s still plenty of knee room.

 The boot is actually slightly bigger than that of the boxier ID.4 at 549 litres (although a few litres shy of the Enyaq Coupe’s 570 litres) and comes with folding rear seat backs that take the total luggage capacity up to 1,561 litres.
 As family transport goes, the ID.5 certainly ticks all the right boxes.

 Volkswagen ID.5 infotainment